Will I be protected if my brokerage firm becomes insolvent?

 Dealing with mutual funds regulators

-At the time of its bankruptcy in September 2008, Lehman was one of the largest investment banks in the country with tens of thousands of employees around the world.
 What started as a dry goods store in the 1840s run by a group of brothers in Alabama, the firm had grown into a financial behemoth before going bankrupt, listing $639 billion in assets against $619 billion in debt at the time of filing.
-What brought the company down, of course, was the complete and utter failure of the murky, extremely risky subprime mortgage market, which Lehman had entered into in the early 2000s with several acquisitions of mortgage lending firms.
+Of course, what brought the company down was the complete and utter failure of the murky, precarious subprime mortgage market, which Lehman had entered into in the early 2000s with several acquisitions of mortgage lending firms.

-The market for securitized mortgages had exploded and the U.S. housing market was seen as a safe bet no matter how many bad loans were on these companies’ books.
-Eventually, though, mortgage defaults ramped up to a point where millions of people were under water, leaving the firms that traded in debt-backed investment paper holding the worthless, toxic bag.
-The American government, for its part, bailed out a few other firms such as Bear Stearns but allowed Lehman to falter.
+Eventually, though, mortgage defaults ramped up, and millions of people were underwater, leaving the firms that traded in debt-backed investment paper holding a worthless, toxic bag.
+For its part, the American government bailed out a few other firms, such as Bear Stearns, but allowed Lehman to falter.

-Investment brokers going bankrupt conclusion
+Brokers going bankrupt

-But there are limits to the protections these funds afford people since they only cover property held by brokerage firms at the time of their insolvency, which like Lehman Bros., may be brought on by a colossal failure in our globalized capital markets as it did with the subprime mortgage market in 2008.
+But there are limits to the protections these funds afford people since they only cover property held by brokerage firms at the time of their insolvency, which, like Lehman Bros., may be brought on by a colossal failure in our globalized capital markets as it did with the subprime mortgage market in 2008.

 We hope you found this article on what to do if your brokerage firm becomes insolvent helpful.